Best Keyword Research Tools for SEO: A 2026 Stack Framework

 Ahrefs maintains the web’s second-largest crawling operation after Google, processing 8 billion pages daily.
 Their backlink database is unmatched, and their Keywords Explorer pulls data from 10 search engines.

-The 2026 game-changer is Brand Radar, launched in late 2025.
-It tracks brand mentions across AI answer engines, showing you what percentage of AI chats mention your brand versus competitors.
-At $199/month for single-platform access (or $699/month for comprehensive coverage), it’s not cheap.
-But for brands fighting for AI citations, it’s the only tool that delivers this data.
+The 2026 game-changer is Brand Radar, which tracks brand mentions across AI answer engines, showing you what percentage of AI chats mention your brand versus competitors.
+It indexes over 263 million real-world prompts monthly.
+At $199/month per AI index (six engines pushes it to $699/month), it’s not cheap.
+But for brands fighting for AI citations, it’s the only tool that delivers this depth of data.

 Choose Ahrefs if: Link building is a core part of your strategy, you need the freshest backlink data, or you’re willing to pay a premium for the most accurate competitive intelligence.